prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

     sudo apt-get install nodejs npm

 npm_ is node-package-manager.
-Installing the package will also install the console based interactive shell for node. node packages when
+Installing the package will also install the console based interactive shell for node.
+Node packages when

 **python**,